· By Dr. Alex M. Chan

 We all know sweat is salty and that salt represents some loss of electrolytes-but what does that really mean?
-Electrolytes are mineral substances that chemically separate into small electrically charged particles called ions when they dissolve in water.
+Electrolytes are mineral substances that chemically dissipate into small electrically charged particles called ions when they dissolve in water.
 These ions are found in our blood and cells and their concentration is tightly regulated in order to regulate our body’s fluid balance.
 Sodium and chloride are probably the most well known electrolytes and they work together to maintain normal blood pressure, fluid volume and support muscle and nerve function.
-But did you know that this ion interplay is actually much more complex and also involves other electrolytes like potassium, magnesium, calcium, bicarbonate and phosphate.
+But did you know that this ion interplay is actually much more complex and also involves other electrolytes like potassium, magnesium, calcium, bicarbonate and phosphate?

 Water is the first step towards balancing fluid levels.
 We lose water faster than electrolytes so depending on the level of exercise intensity and duration mineral replacement may not be necessary.
-A good rule of thumb is that 1+ hour of intense exercise warrants replacement of both water and electrolytes.
+A good rule of thumb is that after 1+ hour of intense exercise warrants replacement of both water and electrolytes.
 As well, for every pound of body weight lost during exercise you should drink 16-24 ounces of fluid.
-We considered this science in creating Hydrator Elite and that’s why we recommend you consume it during and after you get your sweat on.
+The best times to replace fluids and electrolytes is during and after exercise.

 We considered this science in creating Hidrate and that’s why we recommend you consume it during and after you exercise.
 Each ingredient in Hidrate serves a distinct health purpose.
 The key electrolytes are sodium, potassium, magnesium, calcium, chloride and bicarbonate.
 Let’s break down what each of these electrolytes does:

 - Sodium: Balances total water concentration in the body and enables proper muscle contraction and nerve conduction.

 - Potassium: Used in muscle and nerve conduction and assists in proper function of the kidneys and heart.